Meadarsh/LocalLink/README.md

 ### Streaming

-OpenTunnel streams request and response bodies in chunks:
+LocalLink streams request and response bodies in chunks:
 - No memory buffering for large payloads
 - Supports files, uploads, and streaming responses
 - Efficient for large data transfers